ekhadley/mech/ideas.md

 - sounds pretty hard when you put it like that.
 - but something in the vein of 'lets use all these circuits to do something actually useful/make models safer permanently or during inference'

+# Examine yes/no arithmetic/simple math problems.
+- example: "a 6 pack of coke costs $10, a 4 pack costs $3.5. is the 6 pack a better deal?"
+- different components will have different contributions to the yes/no logits.
+- Examine different layers/components, seeing what direction each layer contributes on the yes-no spectrum.
+- Change 'coke' in the example to 'pepsi'. are the same layers doing the same thing?
+- I had this idea a long time ago and there was a specific angle i found really interesting but i cant remember it now...

 # general vein: doing automated circuit discovery during pretraining

-# general vein: doing circuit discovery on models before/after some fine tuning and seeing if we can find ubiquitious differences, potentially relating the different circuits to the kind of fine tuning we did.
+# general vein: doing circuit discovery on models before/after some fine tuning
+- try to see if we can find ubiquitious differences, potentially relating the different circuits to the kind of fine tuning we did.